Skip to Content

 The PGY1 pharmacy residency program builds on the Doctor of Pharmacy education and further develops clinical pharmacists who are responsible for medication-related care of complex patients, are prepared for postgraduate year two (PGY2) pharmacy residency training, and are eligible for board certification.

 The residency program has both required core and elective learning experiences.
-Core rotations are outlined below with description of the experience.
-The resident will select four electives to customize their PGY1 experience and pursue clinical interests.
-As needed, the PGY1 residency program can network with other sites (University of Utah and Intermountain Health Care) to provide additional specialty care rotations not available at the VA.
-These affiliated site rotations are subject to preceptor and site availability and are to be coordinated with the residency director.
+There are six required core rotations, five electives, and multiple longitudinal experiences to pursue clinical interests and customize the residency year.
+As needed, the residency program will network with other sites (University of Utah, Poison Control Center, and Intermountain Health) to provide additional specialty care rotations not available at the VASLCHCS.
+These affiliated site rotations must be accredited by approved reviewing body (i.e.: the Joint Commission) and are subject to preceptor, site, and licensing availability.

 PGY1 core rotations